CedricDeVijt/ComputerScienceNotes/Bachelor 3/Software engineering/Exam/1 Introduction - exam questions.md

 ## You should know the answers to these questions:

-### Why is programming only a small part of the cost of a “real” software project ?
+### Why is programming only a small part of the cost of a “real” software project?

 - Programming is only a small part because real software projects involve extensive activities like requirements collection, analysis, design, testing, maintenance, and quality assurance.
 These activities require significant time and resources beyond just writing code.